 My car is getting to the age where a lot of lights are coming on and flashing, most notably the maintenance light.
 When I start the car, it will flash on and off for five seconds and then turn off again.
-I did a little research in my handy owner's manual, and found out that the flashing maintenance light is nothing to panic at.
+I did a little research in my handy owner's manual and found out that the flashing maintenance light is nothing to panic over.
 It's basically just telling you that your car will need some kind of scheduled service soon.
 It could be an oil change, a tuneup, or maybe you need a new timing belt.

 Depending on your vehicle, the maintenance light will be activated at different mileage points.
 Sometimes the maintenance light will come on every few thousand miles to let you know it's time for an oil change.
-Sometimes it will only come on at 60,000 mile intervals or some very large number like that to let you know that you need a major tuneup.
+Sometimes it will only come on at 60,000-mile intervals or some very large number like that to let you know that you need a major tuneup.

-"Maintenance Required" vs "Check Engine"
+"Maintenance Required" vs. "Check Engine"

 The "maintenance required" light is not to be confused with the "check engine" light.
 The picture at the top of this article shows your standard "maintenance required" light; the pictures below show standard "check engine" lights.

 The "check engine" light is generally a much more serious warning than your maintenance light.
-The "check engine" light doesn't come on at preset intervals like the maintenance light does; it will only come on if your engine or car is experiencing a serious problem.
+The "check engine" light doesn't come on at preset intervals as the maintenance light does; it will only come on if your engine or car is experiencing a serious problem.
 If your "check engine" light comes on, go immediately to a mechanic for diagnostics.
 The mechanic should be able to plug in a reader which will tell them the reason why the light has come on.

-Resetting the Maintenance Light
+How to Reset the Maintenance Light

 On some vehicles, you'll have to go through a sequence, like holding down the odometer button while turning off the car, waiting five seconds, turning the car on again, and releasing the odometer button.
 The sequences of actions that turn off your maintenance required light, as well as your check engine light, will be different depending on your vehicle.

-Why Reset the Maintenance Button Manually?
+Why Should I Reset the Maintenance Button Manually?

 If you know the reason your maintenance required light has come on, and you don't find it necessary yet to take the vehicle in for maintenance, you might want to manually reset it.
-For example, some cars light up after only 3000 miles from your last oil change.
-With people who use high grade oil like pure synthetic, they don't need to go in every 3000 miles for an oil change.
-So the light is just annoying.
-But, like I said, shut it off at your own risk.
+For example, some cars light up after only 3,000 miles from your last oil change.
+Drivers who use high-grade oil like pure synthetic don't need to go in every 3,000 miles for an oil change.
+The light is annoying, but, as I said, shut it off at your own risk.